zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

 ..
 Note::

-    Only single image boot is supported with non-swapping upgrade mode.
+    Only single image boot is supported with direct-xip upgrade mode.

 RAM Loading firmware upgrade
 ============================
-Musca-A supports an image upgrade mode that is separate to the other (overwrite, swapping and non-swapping) modes.
+Musca-A supports an image upgrade mode that is separate to the other (overwrite, swapping and dirext-xip) modes.
 This is the ``RAM loading`` mode (please refer to the table below).
-Like the non-swapping mode, this selects the newest image by reading the image version numbers in the image headers, but instead of executing it in place, the newest image is copied to RAM for execution.
+Like the direct-xip mode, this selects the newest image by reading the image version numbers in the image headers, but instead of executing it in place, the newest image is copied to RAM for execution.
 The load address, the location in RAM where the image is copied to, is stored in the